UPPS 04.04.11 - University Classification and Compensation

 Sr. Reviewer: Assistant Vice President for Human Resources

 This policy sets forth classification and compensation procedures for all staff employees, including those paid from grants and contracts.
-Except in some situations as provided in this policy, classification and compensation procedures for faculty are determined by the provost.
+Except in some situations as provided in this policy, the provost and vice president for Academic Affairs (VPAA) determines classification and compensation procedures for faculty.
 The vice president for Finance and Support Services (VPFSS) must approve any exceptions to this policy.

 At least once every fiscal year, the chief diversity officer and director of Equity and Access will review the university’s compensation criteria and application.
 The purpose for the review is to comply with applicable federal law and regulations prohibiting discrimination.

-Unclassified employees are not eligible for FLSA overtime but may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).
+Unclassified employees (exempt) are not eligible for FLSA overtime, but may be eligible for state compensatory time (see UPPS No. 04.04.16, Overtime and Compensatory Time Policy).

-Reclassification - occurs following a job audit performed by Human Resources that confirms a significant change in job duties and responsibilities necessitating a new job title.
+Reclassification – occurs following a job audit performed by Human Resources that confirms a significant change in job duties and responsibilities of an existing position necessitating a new job title.

-Promotion - occurs when an employee moves to a position and job title with a higher pay grade through the posting procedures identified in UPPS No. 04.04.03, Staff Employment.
+Promotion – occurs when an employee moves to a different position and job title with a higher pay grade.

-Pay grade - represents the value of a job as reflected in the corresponding pay range or University Pay Plan minimum.
-Either market data or a relative value analysis of the position determines the pay grade of each title.
+Pay grade – represents the value of a job as reflected in the University Pay Plan.

-Guideline Oriented Job Analysis (GOJA) - the booklet used to conduct job analyses and assign the appropriate corresponding pay grade, job title, EEO category, and FLSA status (exempt/non-exempt).
+Job Analysis Form (JAF) – the form used to conduct job analyses and assign the appropriate corresponding pay grade, job title, Equal Employment Opportunity (EEO) category, and FLSA status (exempt or non-exempt).

 Benefit Replacement Pay (BRP) – Beginning with wages paid January 1, 1996, the state discontinued paying the federal taxes imposed on state employees under the Federal Insurance Contributions Act (FICA).
 The institution of BRP for eligible employees offsets this program.

-There are five categories of employees at the university: faculty, administrative officers, unclassified staff, classified staff, and student.
+There are five categories of employees at the university: faculty, administrative officers, unclassified staff, classified staff, and students.

 Faculty – those employees with a specified academic rank holding a teaching appointment for a fixed term as determined by the president and approved by The Texas State University System (TSUS) Board of Regents (see TSUS Rules and Regulations, Chapter V, Section 4).

-Administrative officers - determined by the president, and include vice presidents, academic deans, and the director of athletics; are exempt from the FLSA’s overtime provisions, and do not have a University Pay Plan pay range maximum.
+Administrative Officers – determined by TSUS Board of Regents or the president, and includes vice presidents, academic deans, and the director of Athletics.
+These positions are exempt from the FLSA’s overtime provisions and do not have a University Pay Plan pay range maximum.

-Additional information on student employees can be found in UPPS No. 07.07.03, Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06 Salaried Graduate Assistant Employment Procedures; and the University Pay Plan.
+Additional information on student employees can be found in UPPS No. 07.07.03, Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06, Salaried Graduate Student Employment; and the University Pay Plan.

 This policy pertains to the following types of appointments:

-Student employees - as defined in Section 02.03 e., except for selected graduate student employees as provided in UPPS No. 07.07.06, Salaried Graduate Assistant Employment Procedures, are not benefits eligible.
+Student Employees – as defined in Section 02.08 e., except for selected graduate student employees as provided in UPPS No. 07.07.06, Salaried Graduate Student Employment, are not benefits-eligible.

-Split appointees - those appointed to both faculty and staff titles.
+Split Appointees – those appointed to both faculty and staff titles.
 Employees must have a staff title classified as FLSA exempt.
-The percentage of time (i.e., FTE) assigned to each appointment must indicate the workload in each appointment.
+The percentage of time (e.g., FTE) assigned to each appointment must indicate the workload in each appointment.
 Benefits eligibility for split appointment employees depends on whether they meet regular status requirements.